yunishi3/3D-FCR-alphaGAN/README.md

 The network architecture of this work is fully convolutional refined auto-encoding generative adversarial networks.
 This is inspired by 3DGAN[1], alphaGAN[4] and SimGAN[5].
 And fully convolutional layer and classifying multi objects are novel architectures as generative models.
 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/NetworkArchitecture.png">

 This network combined a variational auto-encoder with generative adversarial networks.
-Also the KL divergence loss of variational auto- encoder is replaced with adversarial auto-encoder using code-discriminator as alphaGAN architectuires[4].
+Also the KL divergence loss of variational auto-encoder is replaced with adversarial auto-encoder using code-discriminator as alphaGAN architectuires[4].
 In addition, generated scenes are refined by refiner[5].
 In this work, the shape of the latent space is 5x3x5x16 and this is calculated by fully convolutional layer.
 Fully convolution allows us to extract features more specifically like semantic segmentation tasks.
 As a result, fully convolution enables reconstruction performance to improve.
  Adversarial auto-encoder allows us to loosen the constraint of distributions and treat this distribution as implicit.
 Also generator is trained to fool discriminator by generative adversarial network.
 As a result, this architecture enables reconstruction and generation performance to improve.
 In addition, refiner allows us to smooth the object shapes and put up shapes to be more realistic visually.

 <img src="https://github.com/yunishi3/3D-FCR-alphaGAN/blob/master/Images/GeneratorNetwork.png">